 Our panelists covered several estate planning areas including special covenants, corporate trustees, using multiple executors, share class realignment and so much more.
 Much discussion was spent on active versus passive shareholders.
 It was a really cool conversation and I hope you were a part of it!

-As I always try to do with our breakfast series sessions, I wanted to put together my top 3 “nuggets of knowledge” that I took away:
+As I always try to do with our Virtual Breakfast Series sessions, I wanted to put together my top three nuggets of knowledge that I took away:

 - Estate planning goes in spurts—be patient!
 Estate planning really goes hand in hand with succession planning for many families.
 And just like succession, it doesn’t happen in four weekly meetings over the course of a month.
 It takes time and happens in fits and starts.
 It’s not based on a checklist as much as it is the mental and emotional preparedness and the family—especially those of the current and outgoing generations, of course.

 - Enough to do something, but not enough to do nothing.
 I hear phrasing and thoughts similar to this from many family businesses that we work with.
 It’s a great “family values” approach that many founding generations want to see perpetuated in future family generations.
 How do you do it?
 It obviously starts as so many other things do: with dialogue.
 You need to have lots of communication within your family about your values and wishes for future generations.
 One small legal approach to help beef it up, however, is a spendthrift clause.